 Externality

-Externality: An externality is a consequence of an economic activity that affects other parties who did not choose to be involved in that activity, often leading to unintended side effects.
+Externality: An externality is an economic consequence resulting from an activity that affects third parties who did not choose to be involved, leading to unintended side effects.

 Understanding Externalities in Trading